schollz/howmanypeoplearearound/README.md

 ## Run

-To run, just type in
+First determine which adapter you want to use to scan (usually its `wlan1`), which you can find the name of using `ifconfig`.
+Then, to run, just type in

 ```bash
 $ howmanypeoplearearound